-Thus according to this convention, important and significant items should be recorded in their respective heads and all immaterial or insignificant transactions should be clubbed under a different accounting head.
+Thus according to this convention important and significant items should be recorded in their respective heads and all immaterial or insignificant transactions should be clubbed under a different accounting head.

-- It helps in minimising the errors of calculation. - It helps in making financial statements more meaningful. - It saves time and resources.
+- It helps in minimising errors in calculation. - It helps in making financial statements more meaningful. - It saves time and resources.